 One reason teachers sometimes resist professional development programs is when they are delivered “top-down,” meaning the programs are selected and pushed by school leaders without input or buy-in from the teachers themselves.

-That was definitely not the case when teachers at Pritzker College Prep in Chicago began participating in the Engagement Project in 2017-18.
+That was definitely not the case when teachers at Pritzker College Prep in Chicago began using Copilot in 2017-18.

 He pitched the program to the school’s administrators, and they gave him a green light to try it out because they saw its alignment with Pritzker’s emphasis on student-centered learning.

-Chris pioneered the Engagement Project with a small, opt-in cohort of 3 teachers that first year, and the results were promising for students and teachers alike.
+Chris pioneered Copilot with a small, opt-in cohort of 3 teachers that first year, and the results were promising for students and teachers alike.
 So in 2018-19, Chris and his supervisor decided to roll it out to all of the school’s 10th grade teachers, who enthusiastically embraced the program.

 “I had very little involvement,” said Mollie Griffin, the school’s Dean of Instruction.
-“The Engagement Project was almost entirely teacher-driven at Pritzker.”
+“Copilot was almost entirely teacher-driven at Pritzker.”

-The Engagement Project is an initiative of the Project for Education Research that Scales (PERTS), an applied research center at Stanford University.
-The aim of the Engagement Project is to help teachers leverage the science of motivation and each other’s expertise to foster students’ internal drive to learn.
+Copilot is a tool created by the Project for Education Research That Scales (PERTS).
+Copilot helps teachers leverage the science of motivation and each other’s expertise to foster students’ internal drive to learn.
 Academically-engaged students are more likely to learn and succeed in school, and are better positioned for a productive, healthy, and intellectually stimulating life.

 At Pritzker, Chris Biddix and his colleagues decided to conduct the survey three times in 2018-19—in the late fall, winter, and early spring—to protect teachers’ classroom time.
 In the winter, they allowed students to complete the survey at home on their own time, but participation plummeted, so they concluded that keeping it part of the school day was a better way to go.

-Pritzker teachers decided for themselves which of the three learning conditions they wanted to focus on in their classrooms.
-Many decided to emphasize Feedback for Growth, according to Mollie Griffin, but often the teaching moves they tested led to improvements in multiple categories.
+Pritzker teachers decided for themselves which learning conditions they wanted to focus on in their classrooms.
+Many decided to emphasize Feedback for Growth, according to Mollie Griffin, but often the teaching moves they tested led to improvements in multiple conditions.

 All told, 100% of the Pritzker teachers improved at least one learning condition, and three quarters of them improved over 20% points.
 On average, they improved 16%.

-Charles Rosentel, who teaches world history to 10th graders at Pritzker, registered an impressive 30% improvement in his scores on Meaningful Work between the first and third surveys.
+Charles Rosentel, who teaches world history to 10th graders at Pritzker, registered an impressive 30% improvement in Meaningful Work between the first and third surveys.

 He believes one reason for the change was a chance conversation with one of his students, who shared that she didn’t see the relevance of Charles’ class for her life because she didn’t want to major in history in college.